It’s a story as old as time itself…

 It’s a shotgun.
 A semi-automatic or fully automatic SHOTGUN.
 Hello?!
 Can you say NUTS!
 You can load any kind of round that you can load into a regular shotgun – including the Frag 12 armor piercing grenade round.

 Made from high-impact plastic and corrosion resistant, high impact stainless steel this mighty machine doesn’t need lubrication.
 Rounds can be fed from an 8-round box magazine, 20-round drum mag, or 32-round drum mag, and it’s light enough even a little woman can handle it and stay on target!

 When it comes to accuracy, this one has no rival.
 The Barrett M107, a .50 caliber is a shoulder fired, sniper rifle.
 It weighs about 14.5 kg and has a shooting range of 2km.

 They are fitted with glass mount and folding backup iron sights, should the glass scope break up.
 Having manageable recoil it fires 12.7—99mm NATO cartridge which can penetrate hardest of materials including most common building material.

-No doubt this is one of the more controversial rifles available today as it can easily rob anyone’s safety.
+No doubt this is one of the more controversial rifles compared to the best .308 rifle as it can easily rob anyone’s safety.

 AR-7 Rocket Launcher